tabedzki/tank-lab-to-nwb/README.md

 # tank-lab-to-nwb

 NWB conversion scripts and tutorials.
-A collaboration with the [Tank lab](https://pni.princeton.edu/faculty/david-tank).
+A collaboration with the [Tank lab](https://pni.princeton.edu/faculty/david-tank), funded by the Simons Foundation.

 # Install
 ```